aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-json/_index.md

 linktitle: "Convert Range to JSON"
 type: docs
 url: /convert-range-to-json/
-keywords: "convert range to json, Aspose.Cells Cloud, Excel to JSON, spreadsheet range conversion, API, cloud-based conversion"
+keywords: "convert range to json, Aspose.Cells Cloud, Excel to JSON, spreadsheet conversion, API"
 description: "Convert a specific range from a local Excel spreadsheet to JSON using the Aspose.Cells Cloud API."
 weight: 100
 ---